Vancouver Island Loyal List

 A strength of the online ‘Loyal List’ is that it fosters interactivity with people searching for their relatives and/or researching early Vancouver Island history.
 Each overview of a UEL descendant will request feedback (edits, additions, corrections) and provide an easy means to provide feedback to the ‘Loyal List’ site manager.
 The ‘Loyal List’ will be a “living document” that has unlimited potential.
 The greater the number of UEL descendants in the ‘Loyal List’, the greater the refinement and ongoing growth of the List.

-The weblink to the first version of the ‘Loyal List’ will be available this September with an initial focus on UEL descendants whose personal information was collected in the 1881 and 1891 Canada censuses for Vancouver Island.
+The first version of the ‘Loyal List’ is available, with an initial focus on UEL descendants whose personal information was collected in the 1881 and 1891 Canada censuses for Vancouver Island.